null

 The Science Behind Washing Cloth Diapers Properly

 Cloth diapers deal with some of the most demanding laundry soils: urine, bacteria, body oils, and organic residue.
-Because of this, washing cloth diapers properly requires more than simply running a normal laundry cycle.
+That is why washing cloth diapers properly takes more than running a standard laundry cycle.

-Successful cloth diaper washing relies on several factors working together, including detergent chemistry, mechanical agitation, water temperature, and wash cycle length.
+This article explains the science behind why cloth diaper wash routines succeed or fail, including detergent chemistry, agitation, water temperature, and wash cycle length.

 woman holding freshly washed cloth diaper in bright laundry room next to washing machine and basket of cloth diapers